uw-ne/ep476/lectures/lec10.md

 * describe which containers are mutable and which are immutable
 * use methods from eacch container type to efficiently manipulate a list
 * identify a specific use case for each container type
+* use a variety of containers to design the data structures for a software project

 ## Textbook